-Ceramic Injection Moulded Components
+Ceramic Injection Moulded (CIM) Components

 When a ceramic material has been chosen for a specific application, the geometry of the component has often been limited by the cost of shaping operations.
 Ceramic Injection Moulding (CIM) overcomes this issue by forming net shape parts in the tool.

-These components offer all the benefits associated with technical ceramics including wear resistance, corrosion resistance, thermal stability, superior hardness, high mechanical strength and dimensional stability.
+CIM components offer all the benefits associated with technical ceramics including wear resistance, corrosion resistance, thermal stability, superior hardness, high mechanical strength and dimensional stability.
 Physical features available through Ceramic Injection Moulding include undercuts, threads, blind holes and curves.

 Cavity Pressure Control

 Jobs with high volume and tight tolerances demand a level of capability that can only be achieved with cavity pressure containment and control.
 Cavity pressure is the process variable that correlates most directly with part quality.
 MTC use this to monitor characteristics such as part weight, dimensions, flash, sinks, shorts and warp.
 When deviations are detected and contained, part quality to the customer can be assured.
 With cavity sensors, we have the ability to navigate without reference to the horizon.
-Conventional molding is similar to a pilot flying in the clouds without even a compass.
+Conventional moulding is similar to a pilot flying in the clouds without even a compass.

-For more information on how we produce our ceramic injection moulded products, contact us today.
+Read more about our CIM materials or for more information on how we produce our ceramic injection moulded products,Read contact us today.